RevealBi/Documentation/en/visualization-tutorials/gauge-charts.md

 <a name='key-concepts'></a>
 ### Key Concepts

-There are three different layouts to choose from when using gauge views:
+There are three different layouts to choose from when using gauge charts:

   - **Bounds Configuration**.
 The bounds configuration for gauges covers the lowest and highest possible values in your gauges.
 It is usually